buythedibs/squid-token-holding-duration/README.md

-# Squid Safe Send
+# Squid Token Holding Duration

-This squid tracks the events of the Safe Send smart contract on the Aleph Zero Testnet and serves them via graphql API.
+Track the number of days an address is holding a PSP22 or PSP34 token for airdrop calculation.

 ## Getting Started
 ### Prerequisites